Presidential race undecided: Where things stand in the uncalled battlegrounds

 North Carolina

-Trump is up in North Carolina, which has 15 electoral votes, with 94% of votes tallied so far.
+Trump holds a slim lead in North Carolina, which has 15 electoral votes, as of Wednesday morning.

+North Carolina allows ballots that are mailed by Election Day but received up to nine days later to be counted, meaning if the margin remains razor-thin it could take time for a call to be made in the Tar Heel State.

+North Carolina is considered critical to Trump's path to 270 electoral votes.
 Four years ago, Trump won the state by a margin of 3.7 points.

 Georgia